 My career has span hospitality, the corporate world, media & the arts.

-In early 2014 she completed her doctorate, looking at how identity changes when space and location changes.
+In early 2014 I completed her doctorate, looking at how identity changes when space and location changes.
 It was through dance, storytelling and food that these concepts of changing identities were embodied - more details here.

-She also works as a brand and communications consultant with PR expert Frankie Reddin on various food and cultural projects, under A + F Creative.
+I also works as a brand and communications consultant with PR expert Frankie Reddin on various food and cultural projects, under A + F Creative.
 This work has so far spanned the UK, France and Estonia.

 Food is fun.
-It is how we build home and is very much how we learn to navigate our belonging - it is emotional, visceral but mostly - it is fun."
+It is how we build home and is very much how we learn to navigate our belonging - it is emotional, visceral but mostly - it is fun.